 Hiking trails in Hong Kong

-As a coastal city, it only make sense that we should have beaches.
-Admittedly, not all of the beaches in Hong Kong are beautiful, given that we are at the end of a delta and rubbish get washed down or thrown in a lot.
+As a coastal city, it only makes sense that we should have beaches.
+Admittedly, not all of the beaches in Hong Kong are beautiful, given that we are at the end of a delta and rubbish gets washed down or thrown in a lot.
 However, we do have some gorgeous hidden beaches that take some effort to reach, particularly in the northeastern New Territories area of Sai Kung.
-There are pockets of paradise in Hong Kong, all you have to do is take the effort to get there.
+There are pockets of paradise in Hong Kong, all you have to do is make the effort to get there.